JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 <img src="../assets/img/oculus-you-need-to-setup-a-supported-controller.png" class="img-responsive" alt="oculus-you-need-to-setup-a-supported-controller" width="1000">

-Are you sure you want to buy this app?
+"Are you sure you want to buy this app?
 You'll need to set up a supported controller (Oculus Touch) before you can use the app you're purchasing."

-This is perfectly normal since we will not be using Oculus controllers.
+This is normal since we will not be using Oculus controllers.
 Go ahead and click Continue to complete your purchase.

 2. Start SteamVR and put on the headset.